-PAYMENT #1 - Base Amount: Grantees that successfully attend the mandatory pre-program training(s) and orientation will be eligible to submit an invoice for the base payment amount.
+PAYMENT #1 (40%) - Base Amount: Grantees that successfully complete Orientation, pre-program site visit, Virtual One Stop Training (VOS), Personal Identifiable Information Training (PII) will be eligible to submit an invoice for the base payment amount.

-PAYMENT #2 - The remaining award amount of the grant award will be issued out on a monthly basis until the end of the grant period.
-Each month's payout will be determined by the eligible expenses and documentation provided by the grantee.
+PAYMENT #2 (30%) -Each month's payout will be determined by the eligible expenses and documentation provided by the grantee.
+This will be a monthly reimbursable amount after the base payment has been expended.